International ecommerce

 With its centralized translation management system, Weglot integrates into existing Shopify workflows and is fully compatible with Shopify Markets.
 This allows you to regularly launch new products without worrying about any manual actions, even when processing over 1,000 orders per month.

-To implement Weglot, you simply need to install it through the Shopify App Store and in minutes your site will be multilingual.
+To implement Weglot, simply install it through the Shopify App Store – and your site will be multilingual in minutes.

 Weglot’s translation glossary